-On 22 July 2015, the Minister for Consumer Affairs, Gaming and Liquor Regulation set the Gaming Machine Entitlement Allocation and Transfer Rules.
+On 13 August 2018, the Minister for Consumer Affairs, Gaming and Liquor Regulation set the Gaming Machine Entitlement Allocation and Transfer Rules (PDF, 375.52 KB).

 These Rules allow venue operators to transfer ownership of gaming machine entitlements on deferred payment terms.
 For more information, see the Deferred payment terms for transferred entitlements - June 2012 (PDF, 334.48 KB) fact sheet.

 As a venue operator who holds gaming machine entitlements, it is important to be aware of the circumstances that can lead to forfeiture of an entitlement to the State.
 For more information, see the Forfeiture of gaming machine entitlements - April 2012 (PDF, 338.69 KB) fact sheet.